 - The current Section 148A has left AO with the discretion to conduct an inquiry.
 Insertion of the words ‘if required’ in Section 148A(a) only suggests that after AO obtains information, he can conduct an inquiry if he feels necessary or else proceeds with the issue of notice thus, making the whole thing subjective.

 - After the amendment, the assessee is given an opportunity of being heard before the issue of the notice.
 This implies that most of the fact-finding will be done before the issue of notice.
 This is contrary to the earlier provision whereby the assessee was required to file the return after the issuance of notice and Only after filing the return, the assessee could ask for the ‘Reasons to Believe’ from the AO.

-- The powers of the AO have been increased with the amended Section 147.
+- The powers of the AO have been increased with the amended section 147 of income tax act.
 The explanation to Reassessment under Section 147/148 states that the AO can issue notice for any issue that comes to his notice subsequently during the course of the proceedings whether the provisions of Section 148A are complied with or not.
 These powers override the preconditions of Section 148A.
 Before the amendment, there were contrary views because of the words ‘and also’ in the provision which made it subjective as to whether other incomes for which notice was not issued can also be assessed.
 However, after the amendment, it is certain that any income that comes to the notice of the AO subsequently could be assessed.

-It can be anticipated that the removal of the ‘Reasons to Believe’ and introduction of clearly defined ‘information’ concept will help in reducing the litigations and subjective approach adopted by the assessing officers for the opening of Reassessment under Section 147/148.
+It can be anticipated that the removal of the ‘Reasons to Believe’ and introduction of a clearly defined ‘information’ concept will help in reducing the litigations and subjective approach adopted by the assessing officers for the opening of Reassessment under section 147 of income tax act & Section 148.
 However, CBDT needs to have a proper mechanism to correctly pinpoint the information suggesting escapement of income.

-In case of any query, please feel free to contact ASC Group.
+In case of any queries, please feel free to contact ASC Group.